LarsMichelsen/pmatic/README.md

 ## Requirements

 pmatic is currently not expecting any special Python modules. pmatic is supported with Python 2.7, 3.4 and newer.
 Older versions of Python are not supported.

-Please note about Python 3: I started development with Python 2.7 and have not tested the code very well with Python 3.
-So there may still be bugs.
-I welcome patches!
+Potentially pmatic could even be used on Windows systems which have a Python interpreter installed.
+But I did not test it and I am pretty sure there are some changes needed to make it work.
+But maybe someone wants to make this work.
+Should not be too much work.

 ## Installation